 3. Male and female guinea pigs can become fertile between 4-10weeks of age.
 This is why it is so important to have gender correct from the beginning.

 4. Females are safest not bred before 4 months (or before they reach 600g).
 Assess your sow and retire her before she gets too elderly/frail.
 We tend to retire our girls at between 2-3yrs of age.
-This way they will have delivered 3-4 litters over the course of those years, we've been able to keep the best offspring for continuing the lines, but don't need to tax her body any further.
+This way they will have delivered approx 3 litters over the course of those years, we've been able to keep the best offspring for continuing the lines, and wont tax her body any further.

 6. A female who has just delivered a litter is fertile again immediately following birth, so should not be left anywhere a male could get access to her.
 Back to back litters are incredibly stressful on their little bodies.
 It is best to allow at least 3-4 months rest between birth and re-introduction to a male if you wish to breed your female again.
 This will allow the female time to re-gain some condition.
-This will also give you approx two litters per year.
+This will also give you a maximum of two litters per year.
 More than enough for one little guinea pig!
-If your guinea pig has not handled pregnancy, birth or nursing very well then it is best not to breed her again.
+If your guinea pig has not handled pregnancy, birth or nursing very well then it is best not to place her in that situation again.
 Next time you may not get such a good result.

 10. Be VERY careful about pairing up male and female guinea pigs with any roan hair in their coat.
 If you suspect roan colouring, my best advice is do not breed the animal unless you are certain their partner is roan-genetics-free.
 Roan x roan matings frequently produce genetically deformed pink-eyed white offspring called 'lethals'.
 If they are not born dead, or die shortly after birth then they are usually sentenced to a short, difficult existence.
 Information and knowledge is the key to stopping the unnecessary/accidental breeding of these poor creatures.